-If you export a dashboard while a dashlet is reloading its content, the dashlet will appear as a grayed-out box in the exported file.
+If you perform the export while a dashlet is reloading its content, the dashlet will appear as a grayed-out box in the exported file.

-2.6.1 Localizing Controls
+2.8.1 Localizing Controls

 You can design dashboard controls to accommodate different languages.
 First, use the \$R syntax to define prompts and static lists of values.
 Next, attach resource bundles to the report that contain translations of the prompts and lists of values.
 Finally, add the report to the dashboard.
-For more information about how to localize input controls, see "Localizing Reports" on page 184.
+For more information about how to localize input controls, see "Localizing Reports" on page 224.

-2.7 Tips for Designing Dashboards
+2.9 Tips for Designing Dashboards